baltricks/my-ml-learning-blog/_posts/2020-12-26-creating-this-blog.md

     - optional image
   - removed the initial posts
 - Enabled comments for github users:
-  - installed the utterances app via https://github.com/apps/utterances (for single repos)
+  - enabled the utterances app https://github.com/apps/utterances (see instructions [here](https://github.com/fastai/fastpages#enabling-comments))
   - set 'coments: true' for all posts

 So my page gots also the following features coming with *fastpage*: